 The sole purpose of the Office for Equity & Inclusion is to build an inclusive community where students, staff, and faculty can participate in a free and respectful exchange of ideas without fear.
 In establishing this community of understanding, safety, and inclusion, we are preparing students to serve in an increasingly diverse world.

 Central Connecticut State University is committed to providing a safe and nondiscriminatory employment and educational environment that complies with policies relating to affirmative action, discrimination, and harassment.
 Sexual harassment, including sexual violence, is a form of sex discrimination prohibited by Title IX of the Education Amendments of 1972.
 The University does not discriminate based on sex or race in its educational, extracurricular, athletic, or other programs or in the context of employment.

-Jacqueline Cobbina-Boivin is the coordinator of The Women’s Center, which offers a multi-purpose program and service center for female students, staff, and faculty.
+The Ruthe Boyea Women’s Center offers a multi-purpose program and service center for female students, staff, and faculty.
 Men are also welcome to use the resources of the center.
 The center provides support services for re-entry, peer education, sexual assault, crisis intervention, educational programs, and advocacy.
-Jacqueline is located in the Student Center, Room 215.
-Telephone: (860) 832-1677.

 The Office of Victim Advocacy provides services to assist and support individuals who have been affected by sexual assault, relationship violence, and/or stalking.
 Services include assistance navigating different reporting systems and providing information on available options to address safety or other concerns.